Oil bust saps U.S. students' enthusiasm for petroleum degrees

 Major oil companies, such as Chevron and ConocoPhillips have also cut the number of internships they offer and it has become harder to land interviews with prospective employers in the sector, students said.

-ConocoPhillips acknowledged that it was being forced to adapt to the downturn, and that it was “actively evaluating” its various programs, but did not elaborate.
+ConocoPhillips acknowledged that it was being forced to adapt to the downturn, but did not elaborate.

-Chevron confirmed that it had cut the number of internships but said it continued hiring, including through campus outreach programs, and supporting engineering departments.

-“While we will decrease our overall hiring numbers, this program is integral to our long-term success,” Chevron spokeswoman Melissa Ritchie said via email.

-“We have learned from previous experience that we need to maintain a certain threshold...to ensure we have the right skills to execute our long-term strategy.”
+“We are actively evaluating what our programs look like going forward.
+It’s clear that our programs and targets will change,” a company spokesman said.

-Joseph Triepke, managing director of Oilpro.com, a job and networking website for oil professionals, said maintaining hiring was crucial.
-Lower recruitment now could hurt productivity in the future by causing labor constraints, talent shortages and project delays.
+Joseph Triepke, managing director of Oilpro.com, a job and networking website for oil professionals, said lower recruitment now could hurt productivity in the future by leading to labor constraints, talent shortages and project delays.

 “The real concern is that when we recover, will we be able to grow to meet demand?” he said.